 Pete Buth’s involvement in responding to major humanitarian crises spans more than 20 years.
 His assignments with Cap Anamur (German Emergency Doctors) took him to Rwanda (during the 1994 genocide), Haiti and former Yugoslavia.
 He joined MSF in 1997 and worked as a logistician, project coordinator, and head of mission in Afghanistan, Democratic Republic of Congo, Uganda, Sierra Leone, and Sudan.
 In 2003, he started working in headquarters, where his roles included operational director for Ethiopia, Russia/Chechnya, Somalia, South Sudan, and Sudan.
 He also carried out various assignments relating to policy issues and worked for the Emergency Desk.
 Between 2012 and 2016, he held the position of deputy director of operations for OCA.
 His responsibilities included overseeing Emergency Desk interventions, and planning MSF’s return to Somalia.
 Pete is currently a consultant for humanitarian practice, with a focus on access and security.

-Sam Bumicho is a Kenyan medical doctor, with a diploma in Clinical Medicine & Surgery.
-After completing his medical internship at Kenyatta National referral Hospital in 2004, Sam started working with MSF in Kenya, first as a Project Coordinator Assistant in Mbagathi district hospital, Nairobi and later on as a clinical officer and HIV/TB contact clinician in Kibera.
+Sam Bumicho has a diploma in Clinical Medicine & Surgery.
+After completing his medical internship at Kenyatta National Referral hospital in Kenya in 2004, Sam started working with MSF in Kenya, first as a Project Coordinator Assistant in Mbagathi district hospital, Nairobi, and later on as a clinical officer and HIV/TB contact clinician in Kibera.
 After he left MSF in 2016, Sam started working with Amref Health Africa.
 He is currently County Coordinator of Amref Health Africa’s project in the county of Tana River.